 Hold romaine heart at root end and cut into ¼" pieces.

 Combine ⅔ the garlic (reserve remaining for dressing) and 1 Tbsp. olive oil in a mixing bowl.

 Par-bake the Flatbreads

-Place flatbreads directly on oven rack, and toast in hot oven until warmed, 4-5 minutes.
+Place flatbreads directly on oven rack, and toast in hot oven until lightly browned, 6-8 minutes.

 Sear the Mushrooms

 Place a medium non-stick pan over medium-high heat.

-Add 1 Tbsp. olive oil, portobello mushrooms, and a pinch of salt and pepper to hot pan.
+Add 1 Tbsp. olive oil, mushrooms, and a pinch of salt and pepper to hot pan.
 Stir occasionally until mushrooms are tender and lightly browned, 3-4 minutes.

 Remove from burner.

 Assemble and Bake the Pizzas

 Carefully transfer flatbreads to a clean work surface.
-Brush garlic-oil mixture onto flatbreads.
-Place mushrooms on flatbreads, then mozzarella and half the Parmesan (reserve remaining for dressing).
+Brush garlic-oil mixture onto flatbreads and top with mushrooms.
+Add mozzarella and half the Parmesan (reserve remaining for dressing).
 Top with tomatoes.

-Place directly on oven rack, with prepared baking sheet on rack below to catch drips.
-Bake until cheese is bubbling and bread is crispy, 9-11 minutes.
+Place directly on oven rack, with prepared baking sheet on rack below to catch any drips.
+Bake until cheese is bubbling and flatbread is crispy, 5-7 minutes.

 While pizzas bake, make dressing.